dkandalov/scratch/README.markdown

 ```

  - **Location of scratch folder**.<br/>
- Primary motivation for this is that IntelliJ data like caches and preferences can be a part of roaming profile by default (at least on Windows).
+ Primary motivation for this was that IntelliJ data like caches and preferences can be a part of roaming profile by default (at least on Windows).
- In other words your data and scratches might end up on other computer.
+ In other words all your caches, preferences and scratches might end up on another computer.
+ If it bothers you, it's probably better to reconfigure IntelliJ to store files somewhere else.
+ You can also reconfigure just scratches folder.
 Edit "scratch_config.xml" to add the following line (works after IntelliJ restart):
 ```
 <option name="scratchesFolderPath" value="/safe/place/to/store/my/stuff/"/>
 ```

-Thanks to [Vojtěch Krása](https://github.com/krasa) for insisting on new features and making me update this plugin.
+Thanks to [Vojtěch Krása](https://github.com/krasa) for insisting on new features, making me update this plugin and testing it.